Seymour leads East Tennessee State against Chattanooga

 Johnson City, Tennessee; Saturday, 4 p.m.
 EST

-BOTTOM LINE: East Tennessee State hosts Chattanooga after Jaden Seymour scored 34 points in East Tennessee State’s 85-58 win over the Western Carolina Catamounts.
+BOTTOM LINE: East Tennessee State faces Chattanooga after Jaden Seymour scored 34 points in East Tennessee State’s 85-58 win over the Western Carolina Catamounts.

-The Buccaneers have gone 9-2 at home.
-East Tennessee State scores 74.9 points and has outscored opponents by 8.0 points per game.
+The Buccaneers are 9-2 on their home court.
+East Tennessee State is third in the SoCon in rebounding with 34.8 rebounds.
+Seymour leads the Buccaneers with 7.3 boards.

 The Mocs are 4-3 in conference matchups.
-Chattanooga has a 1-1 record in games decided by less than 4 points.
+Chattanooga ranks fifth in the SoCon shooting 34.8% from 3-point range.

-East Tennessee State averages 74.9 points per game, 2.3 more points than the 72.6 Chattanooga allows.
-Chattanooga averages 9.7 made 3-pointers per game this season, 3.0 more made shots on average than the 6.7 per game East Tennessee State gives up.
+East Tennessee State’s average of 9.0 made 3-pointers per game this season is just 0.9 more made shots on average than the 8.1 per game Chattanooga gives up.
+Chattanooga has shot at a 47.0% rate from the field this season, 4.1 percentage points greater than the 42.9% shooting opponents of East Tennessee State have averaged.

 The Buccaneers and Mocs match up Saturday for the first time in SoCon play this season.

-TOP PERFORMERS: John Buggs III averages 3.0 made 3-pointers per game for the Buccaneers, scoring 12.0 points while shooting 44.2% from beyond the arc.
-Quimari Peterson is averaging 18.1 points, 4.3 assists and 1.8 steals over the past 10 games.
+TOP PERFORMERS: Quimari Peterson is scoring 18.1 points per game with 4.1 rebounds and 4.3 assists for the Buccaneers.
+Seymour is averaging 17.5 points and 7.5 rebounds over the past 10 games.

-Bash Wieland is scoring 13.6 points per game and averaging 4.0 rebounds for the Mocs.
-Honor Huff is averaging 16.0 points and 2.2 rebounds over the last 10 games.
+Bash Wieland is averaging 13.6 points for the Mocs.
+Honor Huff is averaging 4.1 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Buccaneers: 6-4, averaging 72.4 points, 33.9 rebounds, 13.4 assists, 8.3 steals and 3.6 blocks per game while shooting 43.0% from the field.
 Their opponents have averaged 65.2 points per game.